EV Greenhouse Gas Emission Breakeven Point

 The Car Industry Is Moving Toward EVs

-The automobile industry is rapidly transitioning towards electric vehicles (EVs) due to increasing consumer demand for eco-friendly and sustainable transportation options.
-According to IEA, EVs will make up 50% of all cars sold globally in 2035.
-The global EV fleet is projected to grow twelve-fold to 585 million by 2035, with an average annual growth of 24% from 2023 to 2035.
-In addition, many governments worldwide are implementing policies to encourage EV use, such as tax incentives, rebates, and subsidies for EV purchases, as well as mandates for automakers to produce more low-emission vehicles.
+The automobile industry is rapidly shifting toward electric vehicles (EVs) as consumer demand grows for cleaner, more sustainable transportation options.
+According to the IEA, EVs are expected to make up 50% of all cars sold globally by 2035.
+The global EV fleet is projected to grow twelvefold to 585 million by 2035, with an average annual growth rate of 24% from 2023 to 2035.

-Major automakers have also announced ambitious plans to transition towards EVs in the coming years, with some companies pledging to phase out the production of gasoline and diesel-powered vehicles altogether.
-For example, Volvo has committed to producing only electric vehicles by 2030, and General Motors plans to sell only EVs by 2040.
+Major automakers are also making bold moves.
+Some plan to phase out gas and diesel vehicles entirely.
+Volvo has committed to producing only electric vehicles by 2030, while General Motors aims to go all-electric by 2040.

-This shift towards electric vehicles marks a significant turning point for the automotive industry as it moves towards a more sustainable and environmentally conscious future.
+This momentum marks a significant turning point for the auto industry, one that is driving us toward a more sustainable and environmentally conscious future.

 Before 2030